emptythevoid/flipperzero/README.md

 SubGhz remote files for a WEN 3410 air filtration system (replacement remote msrp $17)

-TOPCON remote file for a vision test machine (untested)
+TOPCON remote file for a vision test machine (untested).
+Troll your... optometrist?

 SubGhz remote files for a Planet Projector